-The document link that shows this symbol indicates that the article is in PDF format.
+The document link that shows this symbol indicates that the article is in Portable Document Format (PDF).

 PDF files are generally large and take longer to display on your computer.
 Repeated clicking on a PDF link will NOT cause the document to open faster.
-Slow opening of a PDF file may indicate that you have a slow Internet connection.
+Slow opening of a PDF file strongly indicates that you have a slow Internet connection.